VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Methodology

-\textbf{Optimization and early stopping.} The final objective combines cell-level and grid-level weighted regression losses with variance regularization.
-Since raw loss values can be dominated by low-congestion regions, model selection is based on validation Spearman rank correlation, which better reflects congestion ordering quality.
-Early stopping under this criterion prioritizes correct hotspot ranking over average numerical error.
+\textbf{Variance regularization and model selection.} To further prevent prediction collapse, we add a variance regularization term that discourages near-constant outputs and preserves relative differences among congestion levels.
+The final objective combines cell-level and grid-level weighted regression losses with this regularization.
+Since raw loss values may still be dominated by low-congestion regions, model selection uses validation Spearman rank correlation, which better reflects hotspot ordering quality.
+Early stopping under this criterion prioritizes congestion ranking over average numerical error.